 McDavid retakes scoring lead while Oilers beat Flyers 6-3

 Philadelphia Flyers defenseman Andrew MacDonald skates past as Edmonton Oilers defenseman Oscar Klefbom celebrates a goal during the second period of an NHL hockey game Thursday, Feb.
-16, 2017, in Edmonton, Alberta, less Philadelphia Flyers defenseman Andrew MacDonald skates past as Edmonton Oilers defenseman Oscar Klefbom celebrates a goal during the second period of an NHL hockey game Thursday, Feb.
-16, 2017, in ... more Edmonton Oilers celebrate a goal against the Philadelphia Flyers during the third period of an NHL hockey game Thursday, Feb.
 16, 2017, in Edmonton, Alberta, Edmonton Oilers celebrate a goal against the Philadelphia Flyers during the third period of an NHL hockey game Thursday, Feb.
 16, 2017, in Edmonton, Alberta, Edmonton Oilers goalie Cam Talbot makes a save against the Philadelphia Flyers during the third period of an NHL hockey game Thursday, Feb.
-16, 2017, in ... (more)
+16, 2017, in Edmonton, Alberta, Edmonton Oilers celebrate a goal against the Philadelphia Flyers during the second period of an NHL hockey game Thursday, Feb.
+16, 2017, in Edmonton, Alberta, Philadelphia Flyers goalie Michal Neuvirth looks for the rebound during the second period of the team's NHL hockey game against the Edmonton Oilers on Thursday, Feb.
+16, 2017, in Edmonton, ... (more)

 Add your comments below